janschill/cern-solid-code-investigation/report/evaluation-solid-implementations.md

 Not only can it be developed against a mature specification, but also has a test-suite constantly checking if the development of CSS adheres to the specifications.
 This increases the quality of the code substantially because it does not depend on manual checks if it is still on track with the specifications.
 The Solid Test-Suite is a sophisticated collection of test cases to make sure an implementation complies with the specifications.
 The test-suite is not yet complete and still lacks in the category of access control policies.
 It is not crucially consequential, as it is the alternative to the Solid preferred web access control (WAC), which is on the other hand well covered.

 The CSS language of choice is TypeScript (TS).
 TS is a statically typed programming language bringing strict types to the dynamic language of JavaScript (JS).
-The TS compiler transpiles TS code into browser-runnable JS code.
+The TS compiler transpiles TS source code into JS source code.

+An estimate by a developer was given, that by the second quarter in 2021 CSS could be production-ready.

 CSS